yunsupark1120/GL-EALSTM/readme.md

 4. `{train/validation/test}_basin_file`: file directory for the list of the basin ids to be used for training, validation and testing

-**The rest of the configuration settings are expected to be the same for all the models.**
+The rest of the hyperparameters are also available to be tuned in the configuration file.

-## 3. Training Data

-The raw data used for training is available in the [google drive](https://drive.google.com/drive/folders/1fMIZ_zZVNo05FsV3rhGibH9V1WYjnNHI?usp=sharing).
-In order to reproduce the same results showcased in the paper, it is encouraged to follow the described preprocessing procedure and convert the processed data to NetCDF format.